pyrTriangle/CFD_papers/README.md

 Are the material helpful to you?
 Feel free to support: https://www.buymeacoffee.com/pyrtrianglk

-For more information please contact pyr.triangle@gmail.com or Georgios.Maragkos@UGent.be
+For more information please contact pyr.triangle@gmail.com